Co-Founder & Director

-“I’m inspired by persistence – pushing through challenges, perfecting an approach, always making the next phone call,” said Mark, who is currently taking the lead in developing Smith’s newest offices in Cluj-Napoca and Munich.
-These locations bring Smith’s total number of offices to fifteen around the globe.
+“I’m inspired by persistence – pushing through challenges, perfecting an approach, always making the next phone call,” said Mark, who is currently spearheading development of a global training platform that will benefit all departments at Smith.

 Before taking on this role, Mark served as Smith’s Vice President of Marketing and, previously, helped build Smith’s business development team.